emamagic/CLI_Navigation/README.md

 # Ema Navigator

 Ema Navigator is a Java library for navigating between CLI pages within a project.
-It provides code generation to facilitate seamless navigation between "pages" by automatically generating methods to navigate to different classes ( or "screens").
+It provides code generation to facilitate seamless navigation between "pages" by automatically generating methods to navigate to different classes (or "pages").
 This approach is particularly useful for projects requiring a command-line interface (CLI) or programmatic navigation within applications.

 ## Table of Contents